FOOD

 We will help in this area by

-- Building community greenhouses.
-We will hire skilled trades for the construction and pay them to employ local residents as apprentices, teaching them how to build and maintain the greenhouses.
+Building community greenhouses in any community that requests one.
+We will work with Canadian manufacturers to acquire large enough greenhouses and/or hydroponics to feed the entire community.
+We will work with shippers to get the building materials to the community at charitable rates.
+We will work with each community to hire skilled trades for the construction and pay them to employ local residents as apprentices, teaching them how to build and maintain the greenhouses

 4. Life Skills.
 Their concern was that many of the youth are not learning the ways of old with sufficient expertise.
 They recommended building a network across Nunavut for the development and transition of skills, including content experts and educators.

-We will help in this area by using our charity network to bring people together using our charity’s funds, employing elders to share their knowledge with youth across Nunavut and beyond.
+We will help in this area by using our charity network to bring people together using our charity’s funds, employing elders to share their knowledge with youth across the territories as requested.
+We will respect the culture and traditions of all, with our role being simply to raise and provide funds and assist in making connections.

 5. Programs and community initiative.
 They pointed out that community support programs such as school nutrition and food banks need to be enhanced and extended.